ChrisLynch96/data-analytics/notes/markdown/sampling.md

 non parametric test.
 Does not need to follow a normal distribution.

-To test in disferences in the shape of two sample distributions
+To test in diferences in the shape of two sample distributions

 Compares the overall shape

-Requires Univariate, continous data
+Requires Univariate, continuous data

 D = the maximum absolute distance between the samples